Panther Chameleon Localities

 These chameleons are amongst the most picturesque of them all.
 They possess an orange-yellowish coloration, that curiously enough turns green when they get stressed, which is pretty much the opposite of what most chameleons do.

-I do not own the rights to any of these images.
+We do not own the rights to any of these images.

 © These images are protected under the 17 U.S. Code § 107.Limitations on exclusive rights: Fair use (1)